 System restore is a great way to fix most of the errors in case the other methods listed here don’t work.
-It may affect the configured settings or remove the recently installed applications but won’t affect the files stored on the computer.
+It may affect the configured settings or remove the recently installed applications but it won’t affect the files stored on the computer.

 In system restore, your computer is basically taken back in time to a state when the error didn’t exist.

-Also, since Windows automatically creates a restore point (with the right settings in order) before any major changes, you should be able to find one easily and resolve the Windows 11 stuck on tablet mode issue.
+Also, since Windows automatically creates a restore point (with the right settings in order) before any significant changes, you should be able to find one easily and resolve the Windows 11 stuck on tablet mode issue.

 How to disable auto-rotation on tablet mode in Windows 11?